ZhongLIFR/AutoGAD2024/README.md

 # Towards Automated Self-Supervised Learning for Truly Unsupervised Graph Anomaly Detection

-Paper accepted by DMKD (Data Mining and Knowledge Discovery journal) for publication (June 2025);
+Paper accepted by DMKD (Data Mining and Knowledge Discovery journal) for publication (June 2025), which is available via this [link](https://link.springer.com/article/10.1007/s10618-025-01115-5).

 This paper is also accepted by AAAI 2026 journal track for presentation (November 2025).